dandavison/delta/README.md

 the placeholders {nm} for the line number associated with the old version of the file and {np} for the line number associated with the new version of the file.
 The placeholders support a subset of the string formatting syntax documented here: https://doc.rust-lang.org/std/fmt/#formatting-parameters.
-Specifically, you can use the alignment, width, and fill syntax.
+Specifically, you can use the alignment and width syntax.

 For example, the default value of --line-numbers-left-format is '{nm:^4}⋮'.
 This means that the left column should display the minus line number (nm), center-aligned, padded with spaces to a